Before you get started, make sure your Jira integration is set up. Here are the instructions.

 Merged Pull requests referencing Jira issue ids Design Outputs

-- Create an issue in Jira, add the label “Requirement” and then Save.
+- Create an issue in Jira, add the label “Requirement”.

 - Open the card and observe the content of the Jira issue has been linked to the Requirement along with the appropriate tracing dependencies.

 Linking to Design Outputs

 Once a Jira story has been linked to an Enzyme requirement you can use the story id to link a pull request to the Design Outputs column.